Radiance Fields from Photons: Introduction

 \textbf{Why is it Challenging to Build QRFs?} Although QRFs promise unprecedented scene representation capabilities, creating QRFs presents a unique set of challenges due to the unconventional image formation model of single-photon cameras, which capture photons as a high-speed sequence of binary frames: a pixel is ``on" if at least one photon is detected during the exposure time and ``off" otherwise.
 Many algorithms on which neural representations rely, such as feature matching, photometric pose optimization, and volume rendering, are not directly compatible with individual binary frames which suffer from severe noise and are not directly differentiable due to their discrete (binary) nature.
 One could integrate long sequences of binary frames over time to lower noise and quantization, but this comes at the cost of large motion blur, thus leading to a noise-vs-blur tradeoff.
-Our main observation is that it is possible to simultaneously avoid both blur and noise in QRFs by dense single-photon camera pose optimization, which allows aggregating information from a large collection of binary frames.
-We design a novel pose optimization regularizer tailored for high-speed single-photon cameras, which enables poses corresponding to hundreds of thousands of frames to be learned simultaneously.
+Our main observation is that it is possible to simultaneously avoid both blur and noise in QRFs by dense single-photon camera pose optimization, which allows aggregating information from a large collection of binary frames directly within the neural volume.
+We design a novel pose optimization regularizer tailored for high-speed single-photon cameras that enables poses corresponding to hundreds of thousands of frames to be learned simultaneously.

-Another considerable challenge is that of data deluge: while QRFs are trained for the same total number of optimization steps as their traditional counterparts, their dataset is made up of 10s of thousands of noisy binary frames, as compared to a few 10s of images in traditional NeRF methods.
-This data volume can easily overwhelm even high-end GPUs and, even if the hardware could keep up, it can lead to training times that scale with the number of input frames which would render QRFs completely impractical.
-To mitigate these issues, we devise novel dataloading schemes to handle massive amounts of data captured by single-photon cameras allowing sub-linear growth of training times.
-In practice this scheme allows us to train QRFs with only about a $20\%$ overhead as compared to state-of-the-art radiance field methods, making it practical to build a representation that uses individual photons as basic building blocks. \\
+Another considerable challenge is that of data deluge: While QRFs are trained for the same total number of optimization steps as their traditional counterparts, their dataset is made up of $10$s of thousands of noisy binary frames, as compared to a few $10$s of images in traditional NeRF methods.
+This data volume can easily overwhelm even high-end GPUs and, even if the hardware could keep up, it can lead to training times that scale with the number of input frames, which would render QRFs completely impractical.
+To mitigate these issues, we devise novel dataloading schemes to handle massive amounts of data captured by single-photon cameras allowing sublinear growth of training times.
+In practice, this scheme allows us to train QRFs with only about a $20\%$ overhead as compared to state-of-the-art radiance field methods despite using multiple orders of magnitude more frames, making it practical to build a representation that uses individual photons as basic building blocks.